Sladana Krgovic

 JOB MARKET PAPER

-This paper explores the role of minimum wage in counteracting labor force participation decline and in mitigating consumer demand contraction.
-An increase in income inequality generally does not have a quantitative impact on aggregate consumption.
-However, following an economic downturn, it is associated with a significantly larger and more persistent contraction in consumption.
-The significant rise in inequality in the bottom half of the male labor earnings distribution in the US is correlated with declining participation rate.
-Labor force participation declines heavily in recessions, and it does not recover in subsequent expansions.
-I provide empirical evidence that the increase in federal minimum wage in the U.S. during the Great Recession had a positive and substantial impact on labor force participation of prime-aged men.
-I also show that the minimum wage increase helped raise consumer demand, mitigating the overall decline during the Great Recession, which is confirmed with a theoretical model.
+This paper explores the role of a minimum wage in counteracting a labor force participation decline and in mitigating a consumer demand contraction during a downturn.
+Following an economic downturn, a large and persistent contraction in consumption is associated to a rise in income inequality.
+The significant rise in inequality in the bottom half of the male labor earnings distribution in the U.S. is correlated with a declining labor force participation rate.
+I provide empirical evidence that the increase in the federal minimum wage in the U.S. during the Great Recession had a positive and substantial impact on the labor force participation of prime-aged men.
+I also show that the minimum wage increase helped raise consumer demand.
+To assess the general equilibrium effects of raising the minimum wage in a recession, I build a theoretical model featuring heterogeneous agents, search frictions and nominal rigidities.
+The model shows that the minimum wage can be an effective stabilizing policy during downturns, mitigating the exit from the labor force and substantially reducing the volatility of both employment and aggregate consumption.

 WORKING PAPERS